Not all heroes wear capes.

 Some of them are etched in our history books after valiantly fighting for our country’s freedom from colonization and dictatorship.
 Some took part in revolutions, sacrificing their lives to end tyranny and oppression.
 Others advocated peaceful reforms or wrote masterpieces that would shape the destiny of our nation.
 While some of our brave warriors fought with their bolos and guns, a few of them used pens as a mighty weapon against the conquerors.
 Other Filipinos were armed with rosaries and flowers, unfazed by the sight of military tanks.
 All of the—popular or nameless—are paragons of nationalism.

 We often associate the word “hero” to key historical figures such as Dr. Jose Rizal, Andres Bonifacio, and Gen. Antonio Luna, whom we grew up knowing through our textbooks and educational films.
-Iconic Filipina heroines like Melchora Aquino and Gabriela Silang are also revered for their pivotal roles in Philippine history.
+Iconic Filipina heroines like Melchora Aquino and Gabriela Silang are also revered for their pivotal roles in Philippine history and independence.
 But aside from the prominent personalities whose life stories and achievements are cemented in the minds and hearts of every generation, we all have our heroes in our lives, too – our role models who inspire us to become better persons every single day.

 They can be your parents who tirelessly work hard to provide your family a comfortable life.
 Or a friend who stands up to bullies.
 Or even your coach or mentor, who never ceases to motivate and push you beyond your limits.
 Sometimes you are your hero.
 You pick yourself up in every adversity, conquer your fears, make your own choices, and help others get closer to their dreams.